Lackadaisical-Security/Lackadaisical-AI-Chat/README.md

 - Security Reporting → `VULNERABILITY_DISCLOSURE.md`

 ---
 > **Jurisdiction Notice:** This software is developed and maintained in accordance with United States law.
-By downloading or using it, you agree that any legal disputes will be governed under the laws of the State of [your state, e.g., California or just "USA"].
+By downloading or using it, you agree that any legal disputes will be governed under the laws of the USA.
 > **Intended Use:** This project is designed for personal, educational, and ethical research use.
 It is not intended for surveillance, military, or malicious automation applications.
 > **Disclaimer:** This software is provided “as is,” without warranty of any kind.
 The maintainers disclaim any responsibility for damage, loss, or misuse.

 🧾 **Legal Summary:** OSS licensed (MIT), U.S. export restricted, not for unethical use.
 Full details in [LICENSE](LICENSE) and [SECURITY.md](SECURITY.md).